mschipperheyn/normalizr-immutable/README.md

 When you work with Lists and Maps, such as with loops, you should use es6 style `.forEach`, `.map`, etc. Using `for...in`, `for...of` and the like will not work.

 If you use the `useMapsForEntityObjects: true` option when you normalize an object, the entity objects will be stored in a map, to allow you to merge new values into them.
-Be aware, that Maps convert id keys to strings.
+Be aware, that Map convert id keys to strings.

 ```javascript
 const normalized = {